 Overwatering is one of the most common mistakes people make when they grow basil.
 One of the reasons is that some of the symptoms are very similar to the symptoms basil shows when it is underwatered, which can make people water it even more.

 So how exactly can you know for sure that overwatering is the problem?

-In my experience, the easiest way to tell if overwatering or underwatering is the problem is to feel the soil.
+In my experience, the easiest way to tell is to feel the soil.
 If the soil dries out completely between watering, you are underwatering your basil.
 If the soil is wet or soggy and has been for some time, overwatering is almost certainly the issue.

-To help you be certain that overwatering is the issue, I have made a list with four clear signs you need to know about.
+I have made a list of four clear signs you should look for to be certain.

 4 Signs Basil Plants Show When They Are Overwatered